Jayson Tatum NBA Playoffs Player Props: Celtics vs. Heat

 Jayson Tatum Insights vs. the Heat

-- He's connected on 3.2 threes per game, or 18.3% of his team's makes from beyond the arc this season.
+- Tatum is responsible for taking 21.4% of his team's field goal attempts this season with 21.1 per game.

-- Tatum's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.
+- Tatum is averaging 9.3 three-point field goal attempts per game this season, which is 19.7% of his team's shots from beyond the arc.

-- The Heat are the second-best defensive team in the league, allowing 109.8 points per contest.
+- Tatum's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- The Heat are the sixth-ranked team in the NBA, allowing 41.9 rebounds per game.
+- Giving up 109.8 points per game, the Heat are the second-ranked squad in the NBA defensively.

-- The Heat are the 14th-ranked squad in the NBA, giving up 25.6 assists per game.
+- On the boards, the Heat have given up 41.9 rebounds per game, which puts them sixth in the NBA.

 Jayson Tatum vs. the Heat